The 12 best Scandinavian islands to visit

 If you want to stay, this stunning apartment is a cosy space with sea views, just a few steps away from Ballen Strand.

 Located 1,985 km (1,233 miles) north of mainland Norway, Svalbard is known for its unique Arctic landscapes and wildlife such as polar bears and reindeer.
+The island is remote with limited tourist facilities, but that is part of the appeal for those interested in nature and adventure tourism.

 If you’re lucky enough to make the trek up to Svalbard, Mary-Ann’s Polarrigg is centrally located so makes a good base for exploring the island.